globerhofer/HIPAA-policies/source/sections/09-configuration_management_policy.md

 13. Datica uses the [Security Technical Implementation Guides (STIGs)](http://iase.disa.mil/stigs/) published by the Defense Information Systems Agency as a baseline for hardening systems.
     * Windows-based systems use a baseline Active Directory group policy configuration in conjunction with the Windows Server 2012 STIG.
     * Linux-based systems use a Red Hat Enterprise Linux STIG which has been adapted for Ubuntu and improved based on the results of subsequent vulnerability scans and risk assessments.
+14. Clocks are continuously synchronized to an authoritative source across all systems using NTP or a platform-specific equivalent.
+Modifying time data on systems is restricted.

 ## 9.3 Provisioning Production Systems